HMS St Lawrence (1814)

-HMS St Lawrence was a 102-gun first-rate wooden warship of the Royal Navy that served on Lake Ontario during the War of 1812.
-Built on the lake at the Royal Navy dockyard in Kingston, Ontario, she was the only Royal Navy ship of the line ever to be launched and operated entirely in fresh water.
+HMS St Lawrence was a 112-gun first-rate ship of the line of the Royal Navy that served on Lake Ontario during the War of 1812.
+Built on the lake at the Royal Navy dockyard in Kingston, Upper Canada, she was the only Royal Navy ship of the line ever to be launched and operated entirely in fresh water.
 Constructed in 1814, the ship's arrival on the lake ended all naval action and St Lawrence finished the war having never gone into battle.
 Following the war, the vessel was laid up, eventually being sold in 1832 to private interests.
-The ship was later sunk and is now a recreational dive spot.
+The ship later sank and is now a recreational dive spot.

 Description

 Master shipbuilder John Dennis and nearly 200 shipwrights built St Lawrence in under ten months, although several sources credit master shipwright William Bell as the designer and builder.
 Unlike sea-going ships of the line, St Lawrence was constructed without a quarterdeck, poop deck or forecastle.
 This gave the vessel the appearance of a spar-deck frigate.
 Furthermore, St Lawrence was not expected to make long ocean voyages and did not have to carry the same amount of stores and provisions.
 This allowed the designers to make savings in the vessel's capacity.
 The shipwrights constructed a vessel larger and more heavily gunned than the flagship of Horatio Nelson at the Battle of Trafalgar, HMS Victory.